Skip to main content

 When you buy eggs from the store, you’ll notice they are pristine and clean.
 If you collect your own eggs, you know they don’t naturally come that way!

-If you are producing your own eggs for your household, you have more control over how your eggs are handled.
-Wiping eggs off with a dry cloth will knock off the feathers and dirt.
-And if you get the occasional “messy” egg?
-Go ahead and wash it, then store it in the refrigerator and try to use it before you use your other, unwashed eggs.
+If you are producing your own eggs for your household, you have more control over how they are handled.
+Wiping eggs with a dry cloth will remove feathers and dirt while keeping the bloom intact.